calaverastech/grunt-productbuild/README.md

 #### options.cwd
 Type: `String`

 All src matches are relative to (but don't include) this path.
+By default, it's the current directory.

 #### options.dest
 Type: `String`

-Created package is placed into this directory
+Created package is placed into this directory.
+By default, it's the current directory.

 #### options.pkgname
 Type: `String`